VictorNas/Reinforcement_Learning_collaboration_competition/README.md

 ### Instructions

 Follow the code in `Tennis_Training.ipynb` to train the agent to solve the enviroment!

 The report with the algorithm used and the hyperparameters choosen can be seen at `Report.ipynb`

+`maddpg_agent.py` contains the code of the agent and `model.py` contains the code of the Networks.